qckzzi/AccountingApplication/README.md

 # **AccountingApplication**
 **Windows Forms application for accounting of clients of the organization.
 Designed for self-study.**

+## To run this application:
+**1)** you need to run a script.sql to create tables in your database in order to create an identical copy of the database to work with the application;
-To run this application, you will need to modify the DataSet to display records from the database in the DataGridView.
-Also, in the DBConnect class, you must specify the data of your database to connect the application to it.
+**2)** you will need to modify the DataSet to display records from the database in the DataGridView;
+**3)** in the DBConnect class, you must specify your database data to connect the application to it.

 **IDE: Microsoft Visual Studio**